 Because you might be considering moving Big Data workloads from AWS to Google Cloud, Google's Storage Transfer Service might be helpful to you.
 You can use Storage Transfer Service to create one-time or recurring jobs to copy data from Amazon S3 buckets to Google Cloud Storage buckets.
 Other data sources are supported as well.

 After you've ingested your data into your cloud environment, you can transform the data, filtering and processing it as needed.

-A common approach to data-transformation tasks is to use Apache-Hadoop–based tools, which typically provide flexible and scalable batch processing.
-Both Google Cloud Platform and Amazon Web Services offer managed Hadoop services.
-Google Cloud Dataproc and Amazon Elastic MapReduce (EMR) both provide automatic provisioning and configuration, simple job management, sophisticated monitoring, and flexible pricing.
-For stream-based data, both Cloud Dataproc and Amazon EMR support Apache Spark Streaming.
+A common approach to data transformation tasks is to use Apache-Hadoop–based tools, which typically provide flexible and scalable batch processing.
+Both Google Cloud and AWS offer managed Hadoop services.
+Google Dataproc and Amazon Elastic MapReduce (EMR) both provide automatic provisioning and configuration, simple job management, sophisticated monitoring, and flexible pricing.
+For stream-based data, both Dataproc and Amazon EMR support Apache Spark Streaming.

-In addition, Google Cloud Platform provides Google Cloud Dataflow, which is based on Apache Beam rather than Hadoop.
-While Apache Spark Streaming treats streaming data as small batch jobs, Cloud Dataflow is a native stream-focused processing engine.
+In addition, Google Cloud provides Dataflow, which is based on Apache Beam rather than on Hadoop.
+While Apache Spark Streaming treats streaming data as small batch jobs, Dataflow is a native stream-focused processing engine.

 Service model comparison

 The following table compares features of Amazon EMR, Dataproc, and Dataflow.